20 The Rock Cycle III: Metamorphism and Metamorphic Rock

 Force, stress, and pressure

 The effects of forces on rocks depend on how concentrated those forces are.
 Force concentration or force per unit area is called stress.
-Stress is measured in Pascals (Pa).
-1 Pascal is 1 Newton per square metre.
-However, 1 Pascal is a very small stress: within the Geosphere we need to measure Megapascals (106 Pa) or Gigapascals (109 Pa).
+Stress is measured in pascals (Pa).
+1 pascal is 1 newton per square metre.
+However, 1 pascal is a very small stress: in the Atmosphere stresses are usually measured in kilopascals (kPa); within the Geosphere we need to measure Megapascals (106 Pa) or Gigapascals (109 Pa).

 In a fluid at rest, such as air or water, the stress is the same in all directions.
 This type of stress is pressure, also known as hydrostatic stress.
-All the forces act perpendicular to the surfaces of a body.
+In a fluid, the forces act perpendicular to the surfaces of a solid body.

 In a solid, the stress is not usually the same in all directions, so the analysis of stress is more complicated[1].